 Virtual Infrastructure: A Prime Target

-We caught up with Eric Chiu, president of HyTrust, a and virtual infrastructure control company, to get his views on VMware's security issue.
-He started out by telling us that virtualization is mainstream, with more than 50 percent of enterprise centers now virtualized.
+We caught up with Eric Chiu, president of HyTrust, a cloud and virtual control company, to get his views on VMware's security issue.
+He started out by telling us that virtualization is mainstream, with more than 50 percent of centers now virtualized.

 No One Is Immune